 Ok, there’s no need for Tinder in Paris.
 Men just approach women on the street.
 She decides if she wanna holla back.
 The end.

 I was in Paris for 4 days.
-I was called mon cherie and ma jolie approximately 15,000 times.
+Men called me mon cherie and ma jolie approximately 15,000 times.
 I was bought anise cocktails and invited to “do dancing” without even lifting a finger.
 I hit the travel dating jackpot.
 Tres bien, Paris!

 You might not consider a date at a bar a Tinder Tour, but I met two professional musicians who make their living traveling the world performing live.
 Since I met up with them in resto-bars that I wouldn’t have known about otherwise, I’m adding them to the list.